 Direct Local Spread

 A brain abscess can originate from infections in head and neck sites: otitis media (5%)and mastoiditis (secondarily cause inferior temporal lobe and cerebellar brain abscesses), paranasal sinus infection (approximately 30% to 50% as the reported cause), infection from frontal or ethmoid sinuses spreads to the frontal lobes, dental infection usually causes frontal lobar abscesses.
-Facial trauma, even from neurosurgical procedures can result in necrotic tissue, and brain abscesses have been reported afterward.
+Facial trauma, even from neurosurgical procedures, can result in necrotic tissue, and brain abscesses have been reported afterward.
 Metal fragments or other foreign bodies left in the brain parenchyma can also serve as a nidus for infection.

 Generalized Septicemia and Hematogenous Spread

 Various conditions can cause hematogenous seeding of the brain.
 Some common ones include lung, the most common associated organ; pulmonary infections, such as lung abscess and empyema, often in hosts with bronchiectasis; or cystic fibrosis from an important encountered cause.
 Others include pneumonia, pulmonary arteriovenous malformation, and bronchopleural fistula.
-Cyanotic congenital heart diseases in children associated with more than 60% of cases.
+Cyanotic congenital heart diseases in children are associated with more than 60% of cases.
 Bacterial endocarditis, ventricular aneurysms, and thrombosis are also among the causes.
 Skin, pelvic and intraabdominal infections also have been reported frequently as risk factors.
-Brain abscesses associated with bacteremia commonly cause multiple abscesses mostly in the distribution of the middle cerebral artery and usually at the gray-white matter junction.
+Brain abscesses associated with bacteremia commonly cause multiple abscesses, mostly in the distribution of the middle cerebral artery and usually at the gray-white matter junction.

 According to studies, the incidence of brain abscess is approximately 8% of intracranial masses in developing countries and 1% to 2% in the Western countries with approximately four cases occurring per million.
 The prevalence of brain abscess in patients with acquired immunodeficiency syndrome (AIDS) is higher.
 Therefore, the prevalence rate has increased with the emanation of the AIDS pandemic.
 Approximately 1500 to 2500 cases are diagnosed annually in the United States.
-The incidence of fungal brain abscess also has increased because of higher usage of broad-spectrum antibiotics and immunosuppressive agents like steroids.
+The incidence of fungal brain abscesses also has increased because of the higher usage of broad-spectrum antibiotics and immunosuppressive agents like steroids.
 Prevalence is highest in adult men younger than 30 years while pediatric disease occurs most frequently in children ages 4 to 7 years.
 Neonates are third in high-risk groups.
 Vaccination has reduced the prevalence in young children.
 Data suggests that brain abscesses are more predominant in males than in females with a male-to-female ratio varying between 2:1 and 3:1.
 Geographical and seasonal differences have no significant impact.
 In developing countries with poor living standards, brain abscess accounts for a disproportionate percentage of space-occupying intracranial lesions compared to developed nations.

 The histologic changes depend upon the stage of the infection.
 The early (first 1 to 2 weeks) lesion, often called focal cerebritis, is poorly demarcated and is evident by acute inflammatory changes like vascular congestion and localized edema.
 This early stage is commonly called cerebritis.
 After two to three weeks, necrosis and liquefaction occur, which is then covered by a distinct capsule consisting of an inner layer of granulation tissue, a middle collagenous layer, and an outer astroglial layer, surrounding brain parenchyma is often edematous.